ordina-jworks/ordina-jworks.github.io/_posts/2019-03-19-Kickstarter-Trajectory-2019-Light.md

 ## Introduction

 We started this kickstarter trajectory with four kickstarters.
-Jago was freshly graduated from school, where Giel and Yolan already had working experience in IT.
+Jago was freshly graduated from school, where as Giel and Yolan already had working experience in IT.
-Seppe had multiple years working experience in Digital Signage, but made a career change and was also new to IT.
+Seppe had multiple years of working experience in Digital Signage but made a career change and was also new to IT.
-The main goals of the kickstarter course was to give every kickstarter a knowledge base of the best practices within JWorks and to introduce them to the IT world.
+The main goals of the kickstarter course was to give every kickstarter a knowledge foundation of the best practices within JWorks and to introduce them to the IT world.

 ## First day
 #### Morning